yakuhzi/news-analysis/README.md

    pipenv run main -g -n 1000
    ```
    In this example, only 1000 articles are read in and processed
-2. I want to force the processing again and store the results of the new processing (because I want to use a different number of articles/ a different dataset)
+2. I want to force the processing again (because I want to use a different number of articles/ a different dataset)
     ```
-   pipenv run main -f -w
+   pipenv run main -f
     ```
-   If you don't use -w, the changes of the processing are only persistent for the current program run and do not overwrite your existing processed datasets

 3. I want to label data
     ```